-Mamta has worked with her team to transfer the learnings and good practices of the Satya Bharti School Program to Government schools both through the Satya Bharti Quality Support Program and the Satya Bharti Learning Centres (remedial program).
-While the former envisages improving the quality of schooling through need-based interventions in government schools to take them on the path of excellence, the latter aims to enroll “out of school children” back into schools and ensure their continued education.
+Mamta has worked with her team to transfer the learnings and good practices of the Satya Bharti School Program to Government schools through the Satya Bharti Quality Support Program.
+The program envisages improving the quality of schooling through need-based interventions in government schools to take them on the path of excellence.

 Mamta started her career as a management consultant after completing her Post Graduation Diploma in Business Management.
 She then moved to CRY – Child Rights & You.
 In her tenure of nine years at CRY, Mamta held various prestigious positions including Member of the Management Committee, Head – Resource Mobilization and Head – Global Operations.

 Before joining Bharti Foundation, Mamta worked extensively on the issues of disability, animal rights, women’s issues and HIV AIDS.
 She has served as the Chair of SAFRG, an Indian NGO working towards training other NGOs.
 She has been on the Board of Resource Alliance, a UK based organization working globally in the area of capacity building.

 Mamta has recently been honoured in the 100 Women Achievers of India, an initiative by the Ministry of Women and Child Development (MWCD), Govt. of India.
 All women achievers were felicitated by the President of India, Shri Pranab Mukherjee on January 22, 2016.
 She has also been awarded the Karmaveer Puraskaar - National Citizen Awards for Social Justice and Action for her contribution to the field of development and corporate social responsibility.
 She has authored a book titled “Money matters…People Too”.
 The book is based on the issue of self-reliance in the Indian NGO sector and was released in Germany in June 2005.